BAVDE1/sine-wave-generator/README.md

 todo:

 - (DONE) phase division inpt
-- clear btn on modal
+- (DONE) clear btn on modal
 - n pages of modals
 - add all sines on page btn
+- render selected page or all pages
 - universal modal (page & all)